-The main criteria for assessment of student learning are:
+The main assessment criteria of student learning are:

 - 1. Degree of mastering of the material on the pharmacology curriculum. - 2.
 Degree of development of practical skills in the syllabus of the pharmacology. - 3.
-Degree professional literacy in the design of training documentation (prescriptions for drugs). - 4.
-Depth understanding of the nature and urgency of the issues discussed. - 5.
-Structure of verbal response.
+Degree of professional literacy in the design of training documentation (prescriptions for drugs). - 4.
+Depth of understanding of the nature and urgency of the issues discussed.

+5. Structure of verbal response.

-10 points óten:
+10 points - ten:

-- systematic, deep and full knowledge of all sections of the curriculum in pharmacology, as well as on the major issues that go beyond its limits; - correct use of professional terminology in pharmacology (including Latin), stylistically competent logically correct statement answering questions; - impeccable possession practical skills provided curriculum for pharmacology, ability to use them effectively in the formulation and solution of professional problems; - demonstrated ability to independently solve complex problems and unusual situations in the curriculum; - full and profound assimilation of basic and additional literature, the recommended curriculum for pharmacology; - the ability to navigate in the theories, concepts and directions for the development of pharmacology, giving them a critical assessment; - creative independent work on laboratory sessions and seminars on the pharmacology, active participation in group discussions of educational material, high level of performance of educational tasks, professionally competent registration training documentation.
+- systematic, deep and full knowledge of all sections of the curriculum in pharmacology, as well as on the major issues that go beyond its limits;

+- correct use of professional terminology in pharmacology (including Latin), stylistically competent and logically correct statement in answering questions;

+- impeccable possession of practical skills providing curriculum for pharmacology, ability to use them effectively in the formulation and solution of professional problems;

+- demonstrated ability to solve independently complex problems and unusual situations in the curriculum;

+- full and profound assimilation of basic and additional literature, the recommended curriculum for pharmacology;

+- the ability to navigate in the theories, concepts and directions for the development of pharmacology, giving them a critical assessment;

+- creative independent work on laboratory sessions and seminars on the pharmacology, active participation in group discussions of educational material, high level of performance of educational tasks, professionally competent registration of training documentation.

-9 points ónine:
+9 points - nine:

-- systematic, deep and full knowledge of all sections of the curriculum in pharmacology; - correct use of professional terminology (including Latin), stylistically competent logically correct statement answering questions; - fluency conceptual apparatus pharmacology, ability to use it effectively in the formulation and solution of professional problems; - the ability to independently and creatively solve complex problems and unusual situations in the curriculum in pharmacology; - a deep understanding of the basic theories and concepts of pharmacology; - complete assimilation of basic and additional literature, the recommended curriculum for pharmacology; - independent work on laboratory studies and seminars, creative participation in group discussions of educational material, high level of performance of educational tasks, professionally competent registration training documentation.
+- systematic, deep and full knowledge of all sections of the curriculum in pharmacology;

+- correct use of professional terminology (including Latin), stylistically competent and logically correct statement in answering questions;

+- fluency conceptual apparatus pharmacology, ability to use it effectively in the formulation and solution of professional problems;

+- the ability to solve independently and creatively complex problems and unusual situations in the curriculum in pharmacology;

+- a deep understanding of the basic theories and concepts of pharmacology;

+- complete assimilation of basic and additional literature, the recommended curriculum for pharmacology;

+- independent work on laboratory studies and seminars, creative participation in group discussions of educational material, high level of performance of educational tasks, professionally competent registration training documentation.

-8 points óeight:
+8 points - eight:

-- systematic, deep and full knowledge of the pharmacology of a study program; - correct use of professional terminology (including Latin), stylistically competent logically correct statement answering questions; - possession of the conceptual apparatus of pharmacology, the ability to use it in the formulation and solution of professional problems; - ability to independently solve complex problems within the curriculum in pharmacology; - ability to navigate the basic theories and concepts of pharmacology; - mastering the basic and additional literature recommended curriculum for pharmacology; - active independent work on laboratory studies and seminars, regular participation in group discussions of educational material, high level of performance of educational tasks, competent registration training documentation.
+- systematic, deep and full knowledge of the pharmacology within a study program;

+- correct use of professional terminology (including Latin), stylistically competent and logically correct statement in answering questions;

+- possession of the conceptual apparatus of pharmacology, the ability to use it in the formulation and solution of professional problems;

+- ability to solve independently complex problems within the curriculum in pharmacology;

+- ability to navigate the basic theories and concepts of pharmacology;

+- mastering the basic and additional literature recommended by curriculum for pharmacology;

+- active independent work on laboratory studies and seminars, regular participation in group discussions of educational material, high level of performance of educational tasks, competent registration of training documentation.

-7 points óseven:
+7 points - seven:

-- systematic, deep and full knowledge of the pharmacology of a study program; - correct use of professional terminology (including Latin), stylistically and logically correct statement answering the questions, the ability to make reasonable conclusions;
+- systematic, deep and full knowledge of the pharmacology within a study program;

+- correct use of professional terminology (including Latin), stylistically and logically correct statement in answering the questions, the ability to make reasonable conclusions;

-- possession of the conceptual apparatus of pharmacology, the ability to use it in the formulation and solution of professional problems: - ability to navigate the basic theories and concepts of pharmacology; - assimilation of the basic and additional literature recommended curriculum for pharmacology; - independent work on laboratory studies and seminars, participate in group discussions of educational material, high level of performance and design learning tasks of training documentation.
+- possession of the conceptual apparatus of pharmacology, the ability to use it in the formulation and solution of professional problems;

+- ability to navigate the basic theories and concepts of pharmacology;

+- assimilation of the basic and additional literature recommended by curriculum for pharmacology;

+- independent work on laboratory studies and seminars, participate in group discussions of educational material, high level of the performance and design of learning tasks in training documentation.

-6 points ósix:
+6 points - six: